-What Is a Money Market Account and How Can It Help Me?
+What is a Money Market Account and How Can It Help Me?

 A money market account is a high-yield savings account that comes with similar features to a checking account, in that you can access your funds easier than you can with a traditional savings account, but you’ll earn a higher return on your money.